Michael Bowes QC

 Year of Call:

 Michael specialises in business crime, civil fraud, financial services and economic sanctions.
 He acts for corporate clients and senior managers in global investigations and for the SFO, FCA, CMA and Lloyd’s of London.
-He is instructed in the current LIBOR and FOREX investigations by a major financial institution and in several substantial cross-border corruption investigations.
+He is instructed in several current major financial cases, both civil and criminal and in several substantial cross-border corruption investigations.
 He advises companies in respect of US and EU sanctions.

 He is registered in the Dubai International Finance Centre (DIFC) Courts.
 He is a trustee of Transparency International UK and a co-chair of the UK Chapter of the International Section of the New York State Bar Association.
 He is a co-author of the Practitioner’s Guide to Global Investigations (GIR, 2nd ed.2018).

 Instructed by a major bank in both the LIBOR and FOREX investigations.
 This involves the criminal, civil and regulatory elements relating to LIBOR and FOREX and includes advice on the strategic implications of worldwide regulatory and civil proceedings.